hdtf-owf/hdtf_docs/docs/Mechanics/Staged Reloads.md

  - **`ACT_VM_STAGE_EMPTY_MAGIN`**
  - **`ACT_VM_STAGE_BOLTRELEASE`**

-thes are the activitys that are called when the correspoding animation event is set to `1`
+thes are the activitys that are called when the corresponding animation event is set to `1`

 ## Emaxple Sequences